fggeraissate/FFCalendar/README.md

 - For iPad only
 - Weekly and Daily Calendars supports portrait mode only
 - Works on iOS 7 and above
+- SVProgressHUD is required to compile.
+Cocoapods will satisfy this dependency for you, or you can include it yourself in your main progress

 <img src="https://raw.githubusercontent.com/fggeraissate/FFCalendar/master/FFCalendar/FFCalendars/Util/Images/YearlyCalendar.png" alt="Yearly Calendar for iOS" width="300" height="401"/>
 <img src="https://raw.githubusercontent.com/fggeraissate/FFCalendar/master/FFCalendar/FFCalendars/Util/Images/MonthlyCalendar.png" alt="Monthly Calendar for iOS" width="300" height="401"/>